 If you are suffering from hip pain on the outside of your hip area, we know just how you feel.
-It can be tiring, wear you down and just won’t go away, despite seeing everyone, and trying everything to get rid of your condition.
+It can be tiring, wear you down, and just won’t go away, despite seeing everyone, and trying everything to get rid of your condition.

 One of the more common causes is greater trochanteric pain syndrome.
-In this easy to read article, you’ll learn the facts when it comes to how to resolve your hip pain quickly and effectively so it doesn’t come back.
+In this easy to read the article, you’ll learn the facts when it comes to how to resolve your hip pain quickly and effectively so it doesn’t come back.

-If you’re the type of person who wants to get quick results then read on to see how your hip pain could be resolved with certain procedures which are proven to speed up recovery, often resolving the pain within 3-4 sessions.
+If you’re the type of person who wants to get quick results then read on to see how your hip pain could be resolved with certain procedures that are proven to speed up recovery, often resolving the pain within 3-4 sessions.